dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 each constructor and the dimension information is inferred from the additional parameters.

-* Thd `Dimensions` property is an immutable array of `int` indicating the dimensions of the vector.
+* The `Dimensions` property is an immutable array of `int` indicating the dimensions of the vector.
 This will be of length at least one.
-All dimension values are non- negative integers.
+All dimension values are non-negative integers.
 A dimension value of zero indicates unknown (or variable) in that dimension.

 * The `VectorSize` property returns the product of the dimensions.